deryag/udacity-capstone/README.md

 - Login with Auth0 (user is authenticated to see only his/her images)
 - Upload image
-- Apply selected filters to uploaded image (with Jimp)
+- Apply selected filters to uploaded image (with Jimp - selected filter applied after uploading image.
+Therefore at first you can see original image, after refresh you can see the processed image.
+If you are not select any filter, original image directly uploaded to the bucket.)
 - Delete image
 - Search in images with hashtags (with character limit)